Two interesting questions about memory improvement books pulsed into my inbox today:

 What other books do you recommend about mnemonics, especially memory palaces?

-At the highest level, a mnemonic for vocabulary should magnetically give you both the sound and the meaning of the word you want to recall.
+At the highest level, any given mnemonic for vocabulary should magnetically give you both the sound and the meaning of the word you want to recall.

 The more you practice mnemonics for the learning and recalling of vocabulary, the easier the process becomes.
 You’ll have images spilling out of your ears and need an imaginary janitor to sweep them all up.